CI/CD Pipeline: Improving the CI/CD Process

 Klocwork maintains system-wide knowledge of the code in a centralized server.
 This means it only needs to analyze the small part of the code that has changed in order to work out if there are any resulting system-wide issues.

-This means that Klocwork can analyze thousands of source files and tens of millions of lines of code in a matter of seconds — not hours.
-What’s more, differential static analysis provides developers with the shortest possible analysis time and provides an impact analysis of the changes — no matter how large the codebase.
+This means that Klocwork can analyze 1,000s of source files and 10s of millions of lines of code in a matter of seconds — not hours.
+What’s more, differential static analysis provides developers with the shortest possible analysis time.
+And it provides an impact analysis of the changes — no matter how large the codebase.

-In general, the cost of a DevOps pipeline grows in proportion to its execution times.
-Klocwork’s differential analysis dramatically reduces execution times and therefore also reduces cloud computing costs.
+In general, the cost of a pipeline grows in proportion to its execution times.
+Klocwork’s differential analysis dramatically reduces execution times.
+So, it also reduces cloud computing costs.

-Klocwork is the ideal static analyzer for CI/CD pipelines, and its unique Differential Analysis technology provides the fastest analysis results for DevOps pipelines.
-What’s more, by using Klocwork, you are able to:
+Klocwork is the ideal static analyzer for your pipelines.
+Its unique differential analysis technology provides the fastest analysis results for your pipelines.

 - Ensure complex software is safe, secure, and reliable.